zeplin/cli-connect-storybook-plugin/README.md

 ### URL format for manual matching

-For backwards compatibility, manually defined component stories will generate hyperlinks using old style Storybook URL structure.
-In order to generate new style hyperlinks (for Storybook v5+) use the following configuration.
-Next major release will generate new style hyperlinks by default.
+Manually defined component stories will generate hyperlinks using new hyperlinks (for Storybook v5+).
+In order to generate old style hyperlinks (for Storybook v4) use the following configuration.
+Next major release will remove to support of old style hyperlinks.

 ```jsonc
 {